Organizational Behavior - Explained

 Organizational behavior (OB) simply refers to the way people behave in organizations and the relationship between human behaviors and organizational settings.

 Individuals exhibit certain behaviors when they are in groups or when they are assigned organizational roles.
 Organizational behavior is the study of such behaviors and how they affect organizations.

 What is the Purpose of Organizational Behavior?

 Organizational behavior has the aim of improving the attitudes of workers at their workplace, enhancing organizational leadership, promoting job innovation, and satisfaction, among others.

-Goals of Organizational Behavior Study
+What are the Goals of Organizational Behavior Study?

 - To achieve enhanced productivity of workers through reorganizing groups, modifying compensation structures and others.

 - To underscore the different psychology patterns of employees and unique structures they fit.

 The objectives of organizational behavior are diversified to align with the broad nature of the field of study.